Cicadas

 Injury

 While cicadas do not usually cause significant injury to plants, oviposition behaviors produce puncture wounds that can cause twigs to break and die.
-One species, Platypedia putnami, can significantly injure plants when large numbers of females seek oviposition sites.
+One species Platypedia putnami can significantly injure plants when large numbers of females seek oviposition sites.

 Management